EESSI/docs/docs/blog/posts/2026/04/eessi-musica.md

   - What did users used to build, install or run their software?
 Of 99
     respondents:
-    + 63 Conda/Pip
+    + 63: Conda/Pip
-    + 21 EESSI-extend
+    + 21: `EESSI-extend`
-    + 16 None of these
+    + 16: None of these
-    + 15 Containers
+    + 15: Containers
-    + 13 buildenv
+    + 13: buildenv
-    +  5 Spack
+    +  5: Spack

-  - 5/77 comments on the experience of compiling software on the system explicitly mention using `LD_LIBRARY_PATH`.
-Despite having highlighting the recommendation to use the `buildenv` modules when compiling, the users preferred their own approach.
+  - 5 out of 77 comments on the experience of compiling software on the system explicitly mention using `$LD_LIBRARY_PATH`.
+Despite having highlighted the recommendation to use the `buildenv` modules when compiling, the users preferred their own approach.
-    Generally the `buildenv` modules and usage of rpath wrappers is not that well understood on the SAM team, so it's hard to explain to users *why* the should be using this approach.
+    Generally the `buildenv` modules and usage of RPATH wrappers is not that well understood on the SAM team, so it's hard to explain to users *why* the should be using this approach.